The Rising Center

 We're Here For You

-Kentucky River Community Care (KRCC) created The Rising Center to serve women, men, and children in our community who are survivors of sexual assault, sexual abuse, and domestic/intimate partner violence.
+Kentucky River Community Care (KRCC) created The Rising Center to serve anyone in our community who are survivors of sexual assault, and sexual abuse.
 It was the first center of its kind in the Hazard, KY area.
+Our Center serves the people of the entire Kentucky River region, which includes Breathitt, Knott, Lee, Leslie, Letcher, Owsley, Perry, and Wolfe counties.

 As a visitor to this page, you may already be painfully aware of the physical, emotional, and psychological wounds that are created by rape and sexual abuse.
 At The Rising Center, we are committed to giving survivors and their loved ones the medical, legal, advocacy, and mental health services needed to begin the healing process.
 We are available to provide counseling, crisis, and on-site hospital services 24 hours a day, seven days a week.